rome/tools/internal/css-parser/test-fixtures/invalid/grid/grid-area/too-many-grid-llines/input.test.md

  invalid/grid/grid-area/too-many-grid-llines/input.css:2:12 parse(css) ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━

-  ✖ A grid area can have a maximum of four grid lines, your style has more
+  ✖ A grid area can have a maximum of 4 grid lines, your style has more

     1 │ .style {
   > 2 │   grid-area: span 2 / span 2 / span 2 / span 2 / span 2;